 The pièce de résistance, however, is the new Smart Controller – which makes the traditional joystick almost redundant for moving AF points around.
 It works like an optical mouse, turned upside-down; you can whizz your thumb across it and ping the AF point around the screen or viewfinder as fast or as slow as you want to.
 It’s so good that it's begging to become an industry standard.

-The Canon EOS-1D X Mark III will be available from the end of February for $6,499/£6,499.
+The Canon EOS-1D X Mark III will be available from the end of February for $6,499/£6,499/AU$9,999.
 Aware that CFexpress cards are currently tricky to come by, the Canon is also partnering with manufacturers to offer a bundle including a card and reader, which will determine the final release date.
-In Australia, retailers are offering Canon EOS-1D X Mark III with 512GB CFexpress card and reader for $10,999.
+In Australia, retailers are offering Canon EOS-1D X Mark III with 512GB CFexpress card and reader for $10,999 (opens in new tab).

-For full details, sample images and impressions, check out our hands-on Canon EOS-1D X Mark III review.
+For full details, sample images and impressions, check out our in-depth Canon EOS-1D X Mark III review (opens in new tab).

 Canon EOS-1D X Mark III specifications